klange/toaruos/README.md

 ## Roadmap

 1. Enough C to port the dynamic loader.
+(Done)

 2. Get the VGA terminal building.
+(Done)

 3. Get the shell running.
+(Done)

 4. De-Cairo-tize the compositor.
+(Done, but more work planned)

+6. Enough C to port Python.
+(In progress)

+7. Enough C to port GCC.
+(In progress)